 Just like its legendary precursor, the TLM 67 is a universal studio microphone with three directional patterns ¬– omni, cardioid, and figure-8 – as well as low cut and pad options.
 A true workhorse!
 Its unique tube-like midrange character makes the TLM 67 is an excellent microphone for vocals and spoken word.
 Thanks to its essentially linear frequency response, it is also a versatile microphone for a wide rage of instruments, such as acoustic and electric guitar, piano, percussion, drums overheads, and much more.

 Neumann TLM 67 Multi-Pattern Microphone Features

-- Sound characteristics based on the legendary U 67
+- Inspired by the legendary Neumann U 67 tube microphone

 Neumann TLM 67 Multi-Pattern Microphone Specifications

 - Acoustical operating principle: Pressure gradient transducer

 - Frequency Range: 20 Hz ...
 20 kHz